Tristan2252/Sources/LXC.md

 the shared storage pool.
 This requires us to change the owner of the pool to those of the user in the container.
 A simple `chmod 777` could fix this issue but it would be insecure due to the `rwx` permissions of everyone.
 To change the owner of the pool to the container user we first need to find the uid of the user.
-Running `ls -l` on the *rootfs* folder located at `/var/lib/lxd/containers/<container>/rootfs/` will give us the uid number we need in the 3rd column of the output.
+Running `ls -l` on the *rootfs* folder located at `/var/lib/lxd/containers/<container>/rootfs/` will give us the uid number we need.
+This number can be found in the 3rd column of the output.
 ```
 $ ls -l /var/lib/lxd/containers/File-Server/rootfs/